 - Online job applications.

-The Partnership on Employment and Accessible Technology (PEAT) funded by the U.S. Department of Labor’s Office of Disability Employment Policy offers a range of resources for employers interested in making their workplaces more technology accessible.
+The Partnership on Employment and Accessible Technology (PEAT), funded by the U.S. Department of Labor’s Office of Disability Employment Policy, offers a range of resources for employers interested in making their workplaces more technology accessible.
 A good place to start is Accessible Technology Action Steps: A Guide for Employers.
 Additional tools include TalentWorks, an online resource that helps employers and human resources (HR) professionals make their eRecruiting technologies accessible; and TechCheck, an accessible technology self-assessment instrument.
+Read PEAT’s new Telework and Accessibility Webpage for information on creating accessible online content and resources for ensuring online hiring and recruiting efforts are accessible for everyone, including people with disabilities.
+The webpage includes a checklist for hosting an accessible virtual meeting or presentation.